Trkuz/cs50ai/traffic/README.md

-# Machine Learning model to recognize german traffic signs, with best accuracy of 97.8%
+# Machine Learning model to recognize german traffic signs.
+The model have reached accuracy of 97.8%